 Generally, unimpaired flow is calculated as seven-day running average, says Riddle.
 However, the Bay-Delta Plan framework includes implementation provisions that could allow for a different timeframe—possibly weeks or months—so that flows could be “shaped” to “maximize the benefits from the quantity of water available for environmental purposes,” she says.

-In this case, some amount of water representing a specific percentage of unimpaired flow over a certain time period is managed for specific objectives, rather than being release according to the natural hydrograph.
-San Francisco Baykeeper’s John Rosenfield, says this “block of water” approach may reduce the benefits of using unimpaired flow as a metric.
+In this case, some amount of water representing a specific percentage of unimpaired flow over a certain time period is managed for specific objectives, rather than being released according to the natural hydrograph.
+San Francisco Baykeeper’s Jon Rosenfield, says this “block of water” approach may reduce the benefits of using unimpaired flow as a metric.
 “It loses a lot of the natural variation in timing that’s very beneficial,” he says.